sara-cwru/MusicDataScience/README.md

-Data science class group project using Spotify data to learn SQL
+Database group project that searches database based on user input using SQL